nisrulz/app-privacy-policy-generator/dev-doc.md

 Additionally, you also will have to drop the logo image into the [`public/images/third_party_logos/`](public/images/third_party_logos/) folder.
 Make sure the logo is **160 × 160** in size.

+- To remove background from the logo image, [you can use this online tool](https://www.remove.bg/).

+- To trim excess space around the logo image, [you can use this online tool](https://www.imagetools.org/trim).

 ## Deployment

 ### Server and test locally